Angèle (singer): Awards and nominations

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.

 Red Bull Elektropedia Awards

 D6bels Music Awards

 The D6bels Music Awards is a musical event organized by RTBF, a public radio and television service of the French Community of Belgium.

 MTV Europe Music Awards

 Music Industry Awards

 The MIA's, in full Music Industry Awards, are Flemish music prizes that are awarded by the VRT in collaboration with Music Centre Flanders.

 Victoires de la Musique

 Victoires de la Musique is an annual French award ceremony where the Victoire accolade is delivered by the French Ministry of Culture to recognize outstanding achievement in the music industry that recognizes the best musical artists of the year.
 The awards are the French equivalent to the Grammy Awards and the Brit Awards for music, and it is one of the major awards in France.